teuben/teunix/Env/UMD/vpn.md

   * GlobalProtect_UI_deb-6.2.1.1-276.deb
   * GlobalProtect_UI_deb-6.2.7.1-1050.deb - superfluous bottom icons fixed

-Note, on debian, libqt5webkit5 is needed as well.
+Note that on debian, libqt5webkit5 is needed.

 This is an issue with Ubuntu 25.05 and up, where Qt6 is the default.
 So the current versions of GP won't work.
+Supposedly one needs QtWebEngine

 ## Weird Scenarios